ansible-middleware/instruqt/tracks/a4mw-eap-sso/04-a4mw-eap-sso-redeploy/assignment.md

 ☑️ Task 1 - Load the repository directory in the editor
 ===

-1. Go to the **editor** tab; if the git repository is still open, process to Task 2 below.
+1. Go to the **editor** tab, clicking on the link in topbar; if the git repository is still open from the previous challenge, proceed to Task 2 below.
 2. In the **editor** tab, click on the File menu, then **Load directory**
 3. Select the **eap-sso** directory, which is the working copy of the git repository
 4. Click **OK** and then confirm in the dialog that open, that you trust the contents